publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [3.0.3] - [UNRELEASED] =

+* FIXED: Error on the block editor: The "postexpirator-sidebar" plugin has encountered an error and cannot be rendered, #475;
+* FIXED: Error message in the future action column: Action scheduled but its definition is not available anymore, #474;
+* CHANGED: Update message when future action data is corrupted for the post;

 = [3.0.2] - [19 Jun, 2023] =

 * FIXED: Fix warning displayed in the classic editor if a taxonomy is not properly selected, #453;